-Children can be victims of, and be adversely affected by, domestic abuse in the context of their home life where domestic abuse occurs between family members, including where those being abusive do not live with the child and where the child may see, hear or experience the effects of abuse and are related to either victim or perpetrator of the abuse, or either the victim or perpetrator of the abuse has parental responsibility for that child.
+Children can be victims of, and be adversely affected by, domestic abuse in the context of their home life where they may see, hear, or experience the effects of abuse at home between family members and expartners.
 Exposure to domestic abuse can have a detrimental and long-term impact on their health, wellbeing, development, and ability to learn.